The Best Daylesford Shops for the Ultimate Retail Therapy Experience

 Daylesford Records

-First stop for the best shopping in Daylesford?
-Daylesford Records, of course.
-A haven for vinyl lovers, this locally owned gem is packed with vintage, first-press, and rare finds, plus a curated selection of turntables, speakers, and amps.
+Looking for some of the best shopping in Daylesford?
+Daylesford Records is the place to start.
+This locally owned haven for vinyl lovers is brimming with vintage, first-press, and rare finds, alongside a carefully curated selection of turntables, speakers, and amps.
 A stylish, music-filled space where nostalgia meets modern sound.

 8/11 Howe Street, Daylesford